 The instrumental is very distorted, and the melodic phrases are short.
 Again I believe this could be symbolic of Johnny’s mind whilst they whole scene is playing out.
 Like the distortion could be his inability to think through his actions.

-Again, he utliizes the use of effects such as the sound of a police siren and an officer talking on a walkie-talkie, signifying the police racing to the school.
+Again, he utliizes the use of effects such as the sound of a police siren and an officer talking on a walkie-talkie, symbolizing the police racing to the school.

 I also liked how he used the example of “Cindy” as the model for the “perfect” life; she’s nice, wants to help everyone, got a scholarship to Yale, appears to be very smart, etc.